NotsoanoNimus/email-spoof-prevention-filter/README.md

 It is designed to digest a name (_usually an executive or authority of sorts_) and spit out an email "**Header-From**" filter for that name.
 This generated filter will match all email _FROM:_ patters regardless of the reply-to email in the header.

+**Please see the web-form directory for a much cleaner and efficient tool that can be deployed on a web server.**

 ## Usage
 Usage of the script itself is pretty straight-forward:
 ```
 USAGE: ./ceo_filter_gen.sh "CEO-Name" [OPTIONS]...
-Generate an ESG/ESS/SA-compliant regular expression for a Display Name
+Generate a complex, general regular expression for a Display Name
   in the "From:" header of an email.
 This regex, by default, will
   match the name given, as well as typo-squatting variations of the
   name.